jswebguru/Detectron.pytorch/README.md

       ├── ...
   ```
   Download coco mini annotations from [here](https://s3-us-west-2.amazonaws.com/detectron/coco/coco_annotations_minival.tgz).
-  Please note that minival is exactly equivalent to the recently defined 2017 val set.
+  Please note that minimal is exactly equivalent to the recently defined 2017 val set.
 Similarly, the union of valminusminival and the 2014 train is exactly equivalent to the 2017 train set.

    Feel free to put the dataset at any place you want, and then soft link the dataset under the `data/` folder: